kairosity/mp4-lionize/testing.md

 - The register and login links along the top navbar are set to the right hand side so as to distinguish them from informational pages.
 - This also makes them more noticeable.
-- The login button is also style differently to draw further attention to it and its' use.
+- The login button is also styled differently to draw further attention to it and its' use.

     __PASS__